How to find the best boat dealer

 6. Are there inconsistent stories or information from different staff?
 Conflicting information from various staff members may signal internal disorganization or a lack of proper training.

 7. Does the dealer have a high staff turnover rate?
-Frequent changes in staff could signal internal issues and might affect the consistency of service you receive.
+Frequent staff changes could signal internal issues and might affect the consistency of the service you receive.

 Be very cautious in choosing your dealer.
 The budgetary and temporal implications can potentially do harm to a great extend to your financial status, family matters and even corporate issues.
 Legal dispute can last for months or even years and beside all of the material matters, it can greatly affect your peace of mind.
 Look closely, choose wisely.
 And seek the help of professionals.
-By the way, our dealerships are certified under close scrutiny and are varified annually.
-Dealers not complying with our company´s values and code of conduct cannot be vendors for our products.
+By the way, all of our dealerships are certified under close scrutiny and varified by us annually.
+Dealers not complying with our company´s values and code of conduct cannot be vendors for our products and are quickly expelled from our network.

 Woman holding documents in front of a sailing yacht